Attention: Faculty, Research and Academic Staff, Postdocs, and Graduate Students

 This series will introduce participants to all aspects of building your broader impacts plan.
 Participants can register for one workshop or all sessions.
 Please be sure to register only for the sessions that you want to attend.

-Mapping Your Research Impacts: Articulating Your Research Impact Identity and Pathways to Research Impacts
+Mapping the Societal Impact of Your Research: Articulating Your Impact Identity, Goals, and Pathways

 September 10, 2024